Kittens begin to lose their baby teeth around 3 – 4 months of age to make room for the larger adult (or permanent) teeth.

 - Is one kitten sleeping more than the others?

 - Is the kitten’s mother paying attention to him?

 - Does he show any outward signs of sickness?
-Sneezing, eye discharge, difficulty breathing, vomiting and/or diarrhea, pale or yellow mucus membranes?
+Sneezing, eye discharge, difficulty breathing, vomiting and diarrhea, pale or yellow mucous membranes?

 - Is the kitten smaller than his littermates?

 - When the kitten is awake is he as active and playful as his littermates?